Get insider access

 The Sony WH-CH520 Wireless are the best budget on-ear headphones we've tested.
 On-ears offer a compromise between the two standard types of headphones.
 They do away with the bulkiness of over-ear headphones, like the Anker Soundcore Life Q20 Wireless, while giving you a more immersive soundstage and a different fit than in-ears.
 This design struggles to isolate you from much background noise, like rumbly bus engines or ambient chatter, since they can't create a seal around your ears or inside your ear canal.

-Fortunately, they're lightweight and comfortable for extended listening sessions, though their build quality is somewhat lacking.
+Fortunately, they're lightweight and fairly comfortable for extended listening sessions, though their build quality is somewhat lacking.
 Their faux leather earpads feel prone to cracking, and their plastic headband can likely snap if it falls off your head.
 Out of the box, they have a warm sound profile that makes audio sound full without overpowering the rest of the mix.
 Their companion app also features a graphic EQ and presets, allowing you to fine-tune the mix however you want.
+They also have virtual surround sound, but you'll likely need a subscription to a compatible streaming service.

 See our review